Last Updated on April 2, 2022

 - Eye goggles

 While weather in the oasis is generally pleasant, temperatures in the desert can fluctuate sharply during the day.
-If leaving early in the morning you may want to bring a long-sleeved shirt as it will likely get chilly, same applies in the evening.
-In the late morning and afternoon, switch to a light t-shirt and don’t forget your sunscreen!
-When hiking up the dunes, it is a good idea to wear tennis shoes to protect your feet from getting scorched by the hot sand.
-When sliding down, it is not a bad idea to wear eye goggles (or cheap sunglasses) and a mouth scarf to protect you from sand (highly recommended if the weather is windy).
+If leaving early in the morning it is best to bring a long-sleeved shirt as it will likely get chilly, same applies in the evening.
+In the late morning and afternoon, switch to a lightweight t-shirt and don’t forget your sunscreen!
+When hiking up the dunes, it is a good idea to wear closed-toes tennis shoes to protect your feet from getting scorched by the hot sand.
+When sliding down, you may need to wear sandboarding goggles (or cheap sunglasses) and a mouth scarf to protect you from sand (highly recommended if the weather is windy).
 In other words: get your hands on some standard sandboarding gear and clothes for the desert, nothing less, nothing more.

 Carro Tubulares – The Ultimate Huacachina Sand Buggy experience

 Huacachina takes the experience of sand duning to a whole new level.
 Just at the entrance to the village you can already spots dozens of these popular tube-shaped vehicles called “carro tubulares” or “carros areneros“.
 The spanish word for dune buggy, “areneros”, could literally be translated to “for sand”, while “carro tubular” simply means “tubular car”.
 They accommodate between 6 and 9 people, so you can ride them as a small group.
 They are mainly a tourist attraction and you should always bargain on the price to get the best deal.
 It is not necessary to leave a tip for the driver.

 When is the best time to go sand buggy in Huacachina?